johnlui/Pitaya/README.md

 ###Source File

-Drag `Pitaya.swift` into your project.
+Clone all files in the `Source` directory into your project.

 ##Use